 Actuarially reduced benefits allow you to take your pension before your Normal Pension Age.
 To be able to claim, you must be 55 or over and have service in the Teachers’ Pension Scheme on or after 30 March 2000.
 Your pension (and any associated lump sum) will be reduced because you’re retiring early and can expect to get it for a greater number of years.
 The earlier you take the pension, the bigger the reduction.
 There are different tables depending on your NPA.

 If you are under NPA and have to stop teaching through ill health, you can apply for ill health retirement.
 Ill health pensions can be paid at two levels:

-- total incapacity benefit for those permanently unable to teach and unable to undertake any other gainful employment
+- Total Incapacity Benefit (TIB) for those permanently unable to teach and unable to undertake any other gainful employment.

-The decision to award an ill health pension is based on medical evidence.
-Before you even think about applying for ill health retirement, you should contact your NEU representative.
+The decision to award an Ill Health pension is based on medical evidence.
+Before you even think about applying for ill health retirement, you should contact your NEU Representative / District Secretary.

 What if my employer makes me redundant?

-If you are 55 or over and are made redundant or leave work on the grounds of organisational efficiency, your employer can choose to pay you an unreduced pension.
+If you’re 55 or over and are made redundant or leave work on the grounds of organisational efficiency, your employer can choose to pay you an unreduced pension.
 In some cases the employer can add extra years of reckonable service in calculating your pension.

 What is ‘phased retirement’?

-To claim phased retirement you must be aged between 55 and 75, and have service in the TPS after 31 December 2006.
+To claim phased retirement you must be aged between 55 and 75 and have service in the Teachers’ Pension Scheme after 31 December 2006.
 To qualify, you must reduce your pensionable salary by 20 per cent or more for at least 12 months.
-The reduction in salary is compared to your average salary over the previous six months.
+The reduction in salary is compared to your average salary over the previous 6 months.